gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Jessica Chung
-    </h3> Jessica Chung is a bioinformatician at VLSCI.
-She is an administrator for Galaxy Melbourne and is involved with the maintenance of Galaxy tools.
+    </h3> Jessica Chung is a bioinformatician at Melbourne Bioinformatics.
+She is an administrator for Galaxy Melbourne and helps with the development of the GVL.
   </div>
 </div>